hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-autoscaler.md

 name: chapter-autoscaler-topics
 class: compact
 # Nomad Autoscaler
-* The [Nomad Autoscaler](https://www.nomadproject.io/docs/autoscaling) currently supports two types of autoscaling:
+* The [Nomad Autoscaler](https://www.nomadproject.io/docs/autoscaling) currently supports three types of autoscaling:
   * **Horizontal Application Autoscaling** allows the counts of task groups to dynamically scale up and back down.
   * **Horizontal Cluster Autoscaling** allows the size of a Nomad cluster to dynamically scale out and back in.
+(Supported in AWS and Azure)
-* The latter is currently only supported in AWS using Auto Scaling Groups (ASGs).
-Support for other clouds will be added.
+  * **Dynamic Application Sizing** allows optimization of resource consumption with sizing recommendations from Nomad.
+(Nomad Enterprise only)
-* Both types of autoscaling are driven by APM metrics.
+* All autoscaling types are driven by APM metrics.
 * The Nomad Autoscaler agent can be deployed as a Nomad job.

 ???